JatinDjd/mit_campaign_india/README.md

 ## Key Points for Frontend Devs

-1. Do not @import fonts in css files.
+1. Do not use @import fonts in css files.
 Use <link> tags.

 ## Getting Support